cjinshian27/Coursework-for-Advanced-Data-Structures/persistent_treap/README.md

-### Programming Assignment 6: Splay tree and Treap with split and join
+### Programming Assignment 6: Persistent treap and Treap

 #### In order to compile main.cpp and their dependencies: